jordanshonfeld/module6-group-module6-511314-502366/README.md

 For the Creative Portion I implemented a raise hand feature where it appears as a yellow box on the side for a couple of seconds.
 Side note, you cannot add a room with the same name as a previous room.

 For full disclosure I hope that whoever is grading can be understanding as my partner ditched me last second to finish the group project in a different repo and I was left stranded.
 I tried to complete as much of the project as I could on my own.
 I have put 40+ hours into this project, but I just had some struggles making progress.
 Thank you.

+-1pt "Create room" window will block part of the chat content, which affects usage